2014-2015 Young Explorers Winter Science Program

 -The minimum number of participants for a class is 6.

-Cancellations made within seven days before the program are subject to forfeiture of the full payment.
-Cancellations made prior to seven days before the program are subject to a 20% handling fee.
+Cancellations made within five days before the program are subject to forfeiture of the full payment.
+Cancellations made prior to five days before the program are subject to a 50% handling fee.
 A waiting list will be maintained for each session that is full; no deposit is required.
 People on the waiting list will be notified in sequential order.
 Full refund will be given if the session is canceled by the Museum due to low enrollment.
 The New Mexico Museum of Natural History & Science reserves the right to cancel any event that does not reach a minimum of 6 participants.

 2014 Young Explorer Required Waivers and Forms

 Need for participation in class.
 Print up, fill out and bring to first day of your class.
+2012 form's are current and correct.